Thomas Moispointner, Catering

 Daniel coordinates the Operations department.
 Previously he acquired experience in civil engineering and development cooperation and studied economics and philosophy.

-David runs the operations of the Foundational Research Institute (FRI) and coordinates their human resources, outreach and research activities.
-He studied psychology at the Universities of Innsbruck, Cologne and Basel.
+David runs empirical studies on decision theory and descriptive ethics.
+He studied psychology at the Universities of Innsbruck, Cologne, and Basel.

 Brian is the author of over 100 pieces on his website, "Essays on Reducing Suffering", as well as several published papers.
 He has worked at Microsoft and FlyHomes as a data scientist and web developer.
 He studied computer science, mathematics, and statistics at Swarthmore College.

 Prof. Dr. Thomas Metzinger